achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       Winsorization: Truncate or cap extreme values to reduce the impact of outliers
-      Transformation: Apply logarithmic or square root transformations Modeling techniques: Use robust regression or tree-based models Outlier removal: Remove the values with careful consideration if they pose an extreme challenge
+      Transformation: Apply logarithmic or square root transformations Modeling techniques: Use robust regression or tree-based models Outlier removal: Remove the values with careful consideration if they pose an extreme challenge Separate Analysis : This involves performing separate analyses for the data with and without outliers Flagging : Create an additional variable to indicate outliers, providing transparency about their presence in the dataset.

       ML model which are not sensitive to outliers Like:-KNN,Decision Tree,SVM,NaïveBayes,Ensemble